 High-speed access to the internet ranks highly on the political agenda.
 Penetration and coverage of so-called broadband access to the internet are top political priorities both in the EU and the US.
-Bridging the 'digital divide' by providing broadband to rural areas is a major goal of EU-policy.
-How to reach both high coverage and high penetration is a much disputed issue.
-The appropriate amount of regulatory intervention into Very High-Speed DSL networks (VDSL) was the matter of an argument between the European Commission's DG InfSoc and the German regulator.
-While the Commission took a more interventionist position, the German regulator and the German federal government argued in favor of a regulatory holiday for investments in VDSL infrastructure.
+Bridging the 'digital divide' by providing broadband to rural areas is a major goal of EU-policy.1 The EU's Digital Agenda states both goals in terms of broadband coverage and penetration.2 However, how to reach both high coverage and high penetration is a much disputed issue.3 The appropriate amount of regulatory intervention into Very High-Speed DSL networks (VDSL) was the matter of an argument between the European Commission's DG InfSoc and the German regulator.
+While the Commission took a more interventionist position,4 the German regulator and the German federal government argued in favor of a regulatory holiday for investments in VDSL infrastructure.
 Anecdotal empirical evidence shows that more regulation need not yield better performance in terms of broadband access.
-In 2005 coverage and penetration was 98% and 45%, respectively, in Switzerland, where neither exante regulation of wholesale tariffs nor unbundling of the local loop existed.
-In much more interventionist Germany, the respective numbers were below 90% and 20%, respectively.
+In 2005 coverage and penetration were 98% and 45%, respectively, in Switzerland, where neither ex-ante regulation of wholesale tariffs nor unbundling of the local loop existed.
+In much more interventionist Germany, the respective numbers were below 90% and 20%, respectively.5

 This paper reexamines the effect of the regulatory regime on both penetration and coverage.
 The framework also allows for an evaluation of different public policy measures such as subsidization of broadband demand and supply.
-A welfare analysis asks what the optimal regulatory regime is and whether and how high-speed access to the internet should be
+A welfare analysis asks what the optimal regulatory regime is and whether and how high-speed access to the internet should be subsidized.
+Introducing population density in a model of broadband access along the lines of Faulhaber and Hogendorn (2000),